sitepoint/wp_theme_basetheme/readme.txt

 and change the name to something else.
 You'll then need to do a three-step find and replace on the name in all the templates.

 1. Search for Sitepoint Base inside single quotations to capture the text domain.
-2. Search for sitepointbasetheme_ to capture all the function names.
+2. Search for sitepointbase_ to capture all the function names.
 3. Search for Sitepoint Base with a space before it to replace all the occurrences of it in comments.
    (You'd replace this with the capitalized version of your theme name.)